 -Sir Richard Branson

-Richard Branson is aware of the almost mysterious power in an asymmetrical equation.
-He didn't give a blanket admonishment awash in hidebound conservatism but an astute observation gleaned as a successful entrepreneur and self-made billionaire.
-Awareness of which side of the equation you are on concerning every decision - convex or concave - is the heart of long-term growth.
+Richard Branson is aware of the mysterious power in an non-linear asymmetrical equation.
+He didn't give a blanket admonishment awash in hidebound conservatism.
+Branson's experienced observation relates his formula as a successful entrepreneur and self-made billionaire.
+Awareness of the equation - convex or concave - is the heart of long-term growth.
 Why?
-Because recognizing is step 1 when it comes to harnessing optionality.
-By knowing you can then "purchase" more convex options - where you can only lose as much as the option costs - no more.
-More importantly, asking will allow you to avoid concave options, protecting yourself from harm.
-If the downside is protected then the upside will naturally take care of itself.
-If the downside is protected you can live to fight another day.
-Branson's sanguine aphorism adumbrates this truth and is why he has had such success.
+Because awareness is step 1 when it comes to harnessing optionality.
+Awareness lets you "buy" more convex options - where you can only lose as much as the option costs.
+Asking will allow you to avoid concave options, protecting yourself from harm.
+If the downside is protected then the upside will take care of itself.
+With the downside protected you can live to fight another day.
+Branson's sanguine aphorism adumbrates this simple truth.
+It is why he has had such success.

-Over time, these seemingly innocuous choices add up to either a debit or a credit on your life account.
-Just like a personal balance sheet: Assets - Liabilities = Equity.
-Equity can be either positive or negative.
-The decisions we make accumulate, bringing our balance sheet either up or down.
-Some payoffs are huge, literally, the sky is the limit.
+Over time, these innocuous choices add up to either a debit or a credit on your life account.
+Like a personal balance sheet: Assets - Liabilities = Equity.
+Equity is either positive or negative.
+The decisions we make accumulate, bringing our balance sheet up or down.
+Some payoffs are huge, the sky is the limit.
 The majority have little to no effect and still others make us pay huge.
-This equation doesn’t just apply to money either.
-Indeed, money and finances are a small, maybe the smallest aspect.
-Love, family, leisure, giving, service, hobbies, intelligence and fulfillment are but a portion of the other convex options we can cultivate to paint the iridescent canvas of life.
+This equation doesn’t only apply to money either.
+Indeed, money and finances are the smallest aspect.
+Love, family, intelligence and fulfillment are colors used to paint your life's canvas.

 Flâneur (pronounced: ), from the French noun flâneur, means "stroller", "lounger", "saunterer", or "loafer".
 Flânerie is the act of strolling, with all of its accompanying associations.